How to use the Material Separation Photoshop Plugin

 Alternatively, it can be accessed via the [Plugin] panel -> [Live2D Cubism Material Separation].

-The [Material Separation] plugin is displayed in a panel like the one shown below.
+The [Material Separation] plugin is displayed in the following panel.

-1Cut OutYou can cut out recognized objects from an image by specifying a selection range.
+1Cut OutYou can cut out a recognized object from an image by specifying a selection range.

-4Create New Masked LayerWhen executing [Cut Out] or [Fill], layers are created with layer masks applied.
+4Create New Masked LayerWhen [Cut Out] or [Transparency Fill] is executed, a layer is created with a layer mask applied.

-5Fill Cut Out AreaWhen executing [Cut Out], a layer filled with the background is created below the cut-out layer.
+5Fill Cut Out AreaWhen [Cut Out] is executed, a layer with a color filled background is created below the cut out layer.

-6Expand Cut Out AreaWhen executing [Cut Out], the cut-out area is expanded, and the selected object is cut out slightly larger.
+6Expand Cut Out AreaWhen [Cut Out] is executed, the cut out region is expanded and the selected object is cut out slightly larger.

-The Material Separation plugin consists of two features: [Cut Out] and [Fill].
+The material separation plugin consists of two functions: [Cut Out] and [Transparency Fill].

 Specify a selection